Offshore wind power: Projects

 Most of the current projects are in European and East Asian waters.

-There are also several proposed developments in North America.
+There are several proposed developments in North America.
 Projects are under development in the United States in wind-rich areas of the East Coast, Great Lakes, and Pacific coast.

-In January 2012, a "Smart for the Start" regulatory approach was introduced, designed to expedite the siting process while incorporating strong environmental protections.

-Specifically, the Department of Interior approved "wind energy areas" off the coast where projects can move through the regulatory approval process more quickly.

-The first offshore wind farm in the USA is the 30-megawatt, 5 turbine Block Island Wind Farm which was commissioned in December 2016.
+In January 2012, a "Smart from the Start" regulatory approach was introduced, designed to expedite the siting process while incorporating strong environmental protections.
+Specifically, the US Department of Interior approved "wind energy areas" off the coast where projects can move through the regulatory approval process more quickly.
+The first offshore wind farm in the US is the 30-megawatt, 5 turbine Block Island Wind Farm which was commissioned in December 2016.
 Many sportfishermen and marine biologists believe the bases of the five, 6-megawatt wind turbines off of Block Island are acting as an artificial reef.

 Another offshore wind farm that is in the planning phase is off the coast of Virginia Beach.
 On 3 August 2018, Dominion Energy announced its two wind turbine pilot program that will be 27 miles offshore from Virginia Beach.
 The area is undergoing a survey that will last for 4–6 weeks.

 Canadian wind power in the province of Ontario is pursuing several proposed locations in the Great Lakes, including the suspended Trillium Power Wind 1 approximately 20 km from shore and over 400 MW in capacity.
 Other Canadian projects include one on the Pacific west coast.

 India is looking at the potential of offshore wind power plants, with a 100 MW demonstration plant being planned off the coast of Gujarat (2014).
 In 2013, a group of organizations, led by Global Wind Energy Council (GWEC) started project FOWIND (Facilitating Offshore Wind in India) to identify potential zones for development of off-shore wind power in India and to stimulate R & D activities in this area.
 In 2014 FOWIND commissioned Center for Study of Science, Technology and Policy (CSTEP) to undertake pre-feasibility studies in eight zones in Tamil Nadu which have been identified as having potential.

 The Netherlands announced on 11 February 2022 that the government increased its offshore wind target to 21 GW by 2030.
 That would meet approximately 75% of the countries electricity needs.
-With this, offshore wind energy makes an important contribution to achieving the increased climate target of 55% less -emissions.
+With this, offshore wind energy makes an important contribution to achieving the increased climate target of 55% less emissions.

+In 2026, the UK announced that it would be joining the European offshore windfarm plan to build a 100GW grid in North Sea linking countries through subsea cables.
+Other countries committed to the plan include Belgium, Denmark, France, Germany, Iceland, Ireland, Luxembourg, the Netherlands and Norway.